airyhq/airy/docs/docs/sources/google.md

   // metadata object of the message
 }
 ```

+## Send and receive messages with the Inbox UI

 Now that you connected Google's Business Messages to your instance and started a conversation, you can see the conversations, messages in the [Airy Inbox](/apps/ui/inbox), and use it to respond to the messages.
 The [Inbox's UI](/apps/ui/inbox) is able render the messages types you can send from Google's Business Messages, such as Rich Cards or Suggestions.